 Vagrant environment setup tutorial¶

-This section guides first-time contributors through installing the Zulip development environment on Windows, macOS, and Ubuntu.
+This section guides first-time contributors through installing the Zulip dev environment on Windows 10, OS X El Capitan, Ubuntu 14.04, and Ubuntu 16.04.

-The recommended method for installing the Zulip development environment is to use Vagrant with VirtualBox on Windows and macOS, and Vagrant with LXC on Ubuntu.
-This method creates a virtual machine (for Windows and macOS) or a Linux container (for Ubuntu) inside which the Zulip server and all related services will run.
+The recommended method for installing the Zulip dev environment is to use Vagrant with VirtualBox on Windows and OS X, and Vagrant with LXC on Ubuntu.
+This method creates a virtual machine (for Windows and OS X) or a Linux container (for Ubuntu) inside which the Zulip server and all related services will run.

 - Step 1: Install Prerequisites